PsuAstro528/Spring2019-website-src/content/lessons/week1/how-to-use-aci.md

 ### Submit your work via Github pull request

 - Make sure you've committed all your changes
-- Check that your code passes all the tests (or as many as practical)
+- Check that your code passes all the tests (or as many as practical in reasonable ammount of your time)
 - Navigate to your github repository for the assignment
-- Click _New Pull Request_ button
+- Click _New Pull Request_ button (second button from left, below the orange bar)
 - Set the left button to "base:original".
 Leave the right button "compare:master".
 - Review the updates to the page and make sure this is the version you intend to submit.
 - Enter a name for the pull request in the text box to the right of your avitar/icon.